iamprashand/Rexx/README.md

 # Rexx

-Oh just a sample repository to hold all my rexx code
+This is where all my rexx collection is stored